lukeasrodgers/odb2graphml/README.md

 ## Requirements

 The code uses some ES6 features like template strings, so you will need a version of nodejs that supports those: at least v4.0.0.

+## Notes

+The code should mostly work in its current verison, though there are almost certain bugs and edge cases I've missed.

+It uses [oboe.js](http://oboejs.com/) for streaming JSON parsing, the idea being that some export files may be very large and we don't want to load them all into memory at once.
+Hence, it should be able to handle files of (more or less) arbitrarily large size.

+Other notes:

+* In order to ensure all nodes are output into graphml before edges (which is required by neo4j's import tool), we make two passes through the input file; we could avoid this by using temporary files (also hacky) or in-memory write streams (which undermines the benefits of using streams in the first place).
+This approach is about 2x slower, but seems the least hacky, though more advanced knowledge of nodejs streams might provide a better solution.